FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout

 \fluid is implemented on top of the Flower (v0.18.0)~\cite{Flower} framework and TensorFlow Lite~\cite{TFLite} from TensorFlow v2.8.0~\cite{TensorFlow}.
 Models are defined using TensorFlow's Sequential API, and then converted into \texttt{.tflite} formats.

-\niparagraph{Evaluation metrics and baselines.} We provide the average training performance (wall-clock time), accuracy, and standard deviations for all workloads and experiments.
+\niparagraph{Evaluation metrics and baselines.} We compare the average training performance (wall-clock time) and accuracy for all workloads and experiments.
 In each evaluation round, clients receive the global model and report their evaluation accuracy and loss on local data to the server.
 The server calculates the distributed accuracy and loss by performing a weighted average based on the number of testing examples for each client.
 We compare \fluid with two established baselines: 1) Random federated dropout~\cite{FedDrop} and 2) Ordered dropout from FjORD~\cite{fjord}.